 The following information is intended for general information and guidance only.
-Anyone requiring specific or detailed legal advice should seek the expertise of an independent lawyer who is an IR35 specialist.
+Anyone requiring specific or detailed legal advice should seek the expertise of an independent lawyer.

-To increase compliance with the existing off-payroll working rules, medium and large organisations in the private sector and all size organsiations in the public sector will become responsible for assessing the employment status of individuals who work for them through their own limited company.
-The reform does not introduce a new tax or apply to the self-employed, who are outside the scope of the existing rules.
+To increase compliance with the existing off-payroll working rules, medium and large organisations in the private sector and all size organisations in the public sector will become responsible for assessing the employment status of individuals who work for them through their own limited company.
+The reforms do not introduce a new tax nor seek to change the fundamental concepts and principles of IR35.

 What has changed or been expanded:

-As Temporary Agency Workers are subject to PAYE deductions (income tax and employee NIC) which are higher than the effective tax rates under the PSC structure, to attract and retain Talent there may be a need to increase the amount you are willing to pay contractors.
+As additional costs need to be factored into the PAYE model (including income tax, employee NIC, pension costs, Apprenticeship Levy costs, etc.) which are higher than the costs under the PSC structure, to attract and retain talent there may be a need to increase the amount you are willing to pay contractors.
 Please speak with your Allegis Group representative who can provide you with further information around the pricing implications of IR35.

-IR35 applies to all contracting positions, it is not for an umbrella company to confirm whether a contractor is inside or outside of IR35 – this rests with the end-client.
+IR35 applies to all contracting positions; it is not for an umbrella company to confirm whether a contractor is inside or outside of IR35 – this rests with the end-client.
 Any claims to the contrary should be scrutinised.
-Contractors engaged as Employees via an Umbrella company should already be subject to PAYE deductions therefore nothing would need to change.
+Contractors engaged as employees via an umbrella company should already be subject to PAYE deductions.

-The ultimate decision for declaring IR35 status on a job spec sits with our clients, however we would expect that at least an initial assessment will be made and set out in the job spec.
+The ultimate decision for declaring IR35 status on a job spec sits with our clients, however we would expect that at least an initial assessment will be made and set out in the job spec and final decision to be shared prior to the start date.
 In limited situations, this may be subject to change.

 This varies greatly dependent on the size of each client and their reliance on the contractor market.
-Most of our clients are still in the discussion and planning phase and trying to determine the best solution for their business.
-This tends to mean the creation of a Steerco committee, consulting IR35 experts and putting together a short- and long-term plan on how they intend to tackle these changes.
+At Allegis Group, we do still have clients who are still in the discussion and planning phase to determine the best solution for their business.
+This tends to mean the creation of a steering committee, consulting IR35 experts and putting together a short- and long-term plan for how they intend to tackle these changes.